FemiMerit/Project2/README.md

 Another potential bug is the time delay in the audio when a shot is fired.There is currently a delay of 1s therefore two proceding shots wont sound one after the other instead the sound play again on the 4 shot.

+Not fully responsive accross different screensize. with more time this can be fixed and streamlined

 These are future task that could be completed to improve the functionality of the game.

 ##### Potential Features:
 Potential features could be adding more events for the bird flying animations and interations with the dog.
+Adding a online leaderboard
+Adding different difficulty levels

-Also including an interface that counts the animation and limits how many the user has.
+Including an interface that counts the animation and limits how many the user has.

+---

+---

+## Acknowledgments

+- [Juliia Konovalova](https://github.com/IuliiaKonovalova) was a great mentor as she pointed me to the right direction in
+  completing the project
+- [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.
 ---